abugosh/rspec-alternative-tests/README.md

 # Rspec::Alternative::Tests

 Your test suite is lying to you!
 Fake tests!
-This gem provides you with Alternative Tests.
+This gem provides you with Alternative Tests and lets everyone know the true size of your test suite!

 ## Installation